 Most franchisees will need financing to launch their franchise.
 For many, this will come in the form of a bank loan.
 If you’re in need of funding for your franchise business, consider the best business loans we recommend, including our Biz2Credit review and our Rapid Finance review.

 These contracts tend to be long and can include confusing verbiage, so it may be beneficial to consult an attorney to help with this process.

 The cost of owning a franchise varies.
-Some franchises require franchisees to pay an upfront initial fee, which can range anywhere from $10,000 to more than $100,000.
+Some franchises require franchisees to pay an initial fee, which can range from $10,000 to more than $100,000.
 Then there are the ongoing marketing and royalty fees, which are often determined by how much money your franchise location makes each month.

-The U.S. Small Business Administration offered this example: If your average monthly revenue is $25,000 and the franchisor charges a 2% marketing fee, you’ll have to pay your franchisor $500 a month.
-The SBA also noted that franchise royalties range from 4% of your revenue to 12% or more; the type of franchise determines the specific percentage.
+The U.S. Small Business Administration (SBA) offered this example: “If your average monthly revenue is $25,000 and the franchisor charges a 2% marketing fee, you’ll have to pay your franchisor $500 a month.”
+The SBA also noted that franchise royalties range from 4% to more than 12% of your revenue; the type of franchise determines the specific percentage.

 The amount of money you can make depends on a few factors: